Funding Your Education

 - Local or state conventions often have scholarships or matching fund opportunities available for seminary students.

-- Private Student Loans – Often these can be obtained from your local bank or an organization such as Sallie Mae that provides graduate school loans designed specifically for those pursuing masters or doctoral degrees.
+- Private Student Loans – Often these can be obtained from your local bank or organizations that provide graduate school loans designed for those pursuing masters or doctoral degrees.

 - Scholarship databases, such as FastWeb, GoGrad, and Sallie Mae’s Graduate School Scholarships offer one location from which to search for many different scholarship opportunities.